Cheenou13/3D-rendering/README.md

 # Stream Of Quality (SOQ) - 3 Dimension

-This project uses vanila js and light weight three js to load model 3 dimension model(s) of manufacture line.
+This project uses vanila js and light weight three js to load model 3 dimension model(s) of manufacture line. improve version includes motion caption of 3d charactors
 ## Motivation

 This project will allow one get basic information from production line (in 3D).
+As well as display the action of an employee will be doing.

 ## Code Style